ggulersoy/ggulersoy.github.io/content/publication/gulersoy-assessing-2024/index.md

   the different financial risk channels through which economic risks stemming from nature-related losses may be transmitted within the Hungarian financial system;
   and (iv) provide supervisory recommendations based on the results.
+# Display this page in the Featured widget?
+featured: true
+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: ''
+  focal_point: ''
+  preview_only: false
 links:
 - name: URL
   url: